hellerve/blog/wip/Woodford_Reserve.md

 The distillery of Woodford stands on one of the oldest distilling sites in Kentucky—bourbon distillation started in 1780.
-One of the more interesting historical tidbits on the Whiskey is that [Dr. James Crow](https://en.wikipedia.org/wiki/Dr._James_C._Crow) of sour mash fame worked there in the early 19th century.
+One of the more interesting historical tidbits on the Whiskey is that [Dr. James Crow](https://en.wikipedia.org/wiki/Dr._James_C._Crow) of sour mash—and, sadly, “Old Crow”—fame worked there in the early 19th century.
 The history is very palpable when visiting: all of the buildings, from the actual distillery to the warehouses and bottling plant, are actually pretty old.
 The site is charmingly pretty, even if it feels pretty manicured.

 ![](/assets/woodford_casks.jpeg)
 <div class="figure-label">Fig. 1: A bourbon fiend’s wet dream.</div>